P05AF

 How does a short to ground cause a low voltage reading?

-When the signal wire is connected to ground unintentionally, it pulls the sensor output voltage down toward zero regardless of pedal position, causing the module to read a below-minimum value.
+When the signal wire is unintentionally connected to ground, it pulls the sensor output toward zero regardless of pedal position, so the module reads a below-minimum value.

 Can P05AF and P05AE appear together?

 Yes.
-If sensor A is producing a low or zero reading, it will also fail to correlate with sensor B, which is operating normally.
-Both codes may be stored simultaneously.
+If sensor A reads low or zero, it will also fail to correlate with a normally operating sensor B, so both codes may be stored at once.

 Is brake pedal position sensor A replaceable separately?

-On most vehicles the sensor is a separate component mounted on the brake pedal bracket and can be replaced independently.
-Some integrated pedal assemblies may require pedal box replacement.
+On most vehicles the sensor mounts on the brake pedal bracket and can be replaced independently.
+Some integrated pedal assemblies require replacing the whole pedal box.

 Disabling P05AF in software